Skip to Content

-Why The Waldorf Hotel is the hippest place in town
+Why The Waldorf Hotel was the hippest place in town

-East Van’s vintage-chic hangout at 1489 Hastings has established itself as the hippest place in town.
-Co-owner Ernesto Gomez and brand manager Daniel Fazio share their reflections after a year in business.
-They say the Waldorf isn't only hot on weekends, but has top acts and events all week long.
-A great place to stop in for a drink on a weekday night, or to have a wedding, Fazio and Gomez say.
+East Van’s vintage-chic hangout at 1489 Hastings had established itself as the hippest place in town, when Alexis Stoymenoff wrote this story last year.
+Co-owner Ernesto Gomez and brand manager Daniel Fazio shared their reflections after a year in business.
+They said the Waldorf wasn't only hot on weekends, but has top acts and events all week long.
+A great place to stop in for a drink on a weekday night, or to have a wedding.
+Yesterday, the city learned the Waldorf had been bought by developers.

 Photos by Linda Solomon 1) Daniel Fazio (L) and Ernesto Gomez (R) outside the Waldorf 2) Fazio and Gomez 3) Chef-in-residence Rodolfo Sanchez